KellenPretorius/alx-system_engineering-devops/0x00-shell_basics/README.md

-100-lets_move - Finds files starting with upper case letters and then moves them to /tmp/u directory 101-clean_emacs - Deletes all files in the current directory ending with ~ 102-tree - Creates a Directory Structure :welcome/to/school
+100-lets_move - Finds files starting with upper case letters and then moves them to /tmp/u directory 101-clean_emacs - Deletes all files in the current directory ending with ~ 102-tree - Creates a Directory Structure :welcome/to/school 103-commas - Lists all files seperated by a , and all directories seperated by a / under current directory